tairasoul/yahd2mm/README.md

 will always prompt for nexus api key regardless of if you plan to use nxm integration

-uses symlinks, you'll have to give it permissions every time it runs on windows (will prompt you)
+uses symlinks on linux, copies files on windows (havent tested symlinks on windows yet)

 should work with most archive types, if one doesn't work extract it manually and go to %localappdata%\yahd2mm\mods on windows or ~/.local/share/yahd2mm/mods on linux and move the folder there, then restart (have yet to implement refreshing)